-Apple’s confirmed a new macOS Big Sur 11.3 update and the software is currently in testing ahead of its official release for Macs.
+Apple’s confirmed a new macOS Big Sur 11.5 update for Mac and the software is currently in testing ahead of a release later this year.

 The company’s pushed macOS Big Sur 11.5 into its beta programs and the pre-release version is available to developers and those enrolled in the company’s public Beta Software Program.
 The Beta Software Program is free to anyone with a compatible device and an Apple ID.

-macOS Big Sur 11.3 is a milestone release which means it will bring new features, enhancements, bug fixes for lingering macOS Big Sur issues and security patches.
+macOS Big Sur 11.5 is a milestone release which means it should bring new features, enhancements, bug fixes for lingering macOS Big Sur issues and security patches.
 It should also serve as one of the last major macOS Big Sur updates.

-Apple’s hasn’t confirmed the macOS Big Sur 11.3 release date and we expect the software to stay in testing for awhile longer.
-The company is currently sitting on its second beta.
+The company hasn’t confirmed a specific macOS Big Sur 11.5 release date and it will likely stay in testing for awhile.
+Apple is currently on its third beta.

-With the macOS Big Sur 11.3 release date on the horizon, it’s time to start thinking about its arrival.
-In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major macOS Big Sur update for Macs.
+With the macOS Big Sur 11.5 release date on the horizon, it’s time to start thinking about its arrival.
+In this guide we’ll outline some tips and tricks that will come in handy as we close in on the next major macOS Big Sur update for Mac.

 - Monitor Feedback

 - Prepare for Problems